mangila/spring-native-image/README.md

 # spring-native-image
 GraalVM native images with Spring Boot

-- Deployed as a AWS Lambda
-- Deployed as a Azure Function
+Deployed as a HTTP trigger for Google Cloud, AWS and Azure
-- Dployed as a Google Cloud Run Function